STocidlowski/ReceptionRoomTv/README.md

 I started this project 12/2024, later expanded it to 4 TVs in an urgent care office 1/2025.
 This project is based on the [Desktop Simpsons TV project](https://withrow.io/simpsons-tv-build-guide).
 This project is running without issue on a [Raspberry Pi Zero 2](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) ($15), however this can be run in any environment, bonus points if you reduce ewaste by reusing an idle machine.
-I wanted to reduce E-waste throwing out these older boards.
+I wanted to reduce E-waste by not throwing out or keeping these older boards unused.

 The goal was a standalone video player that will run at boot.
 This was done to play videos in a loop on a waiting room TV, and does not need the extreme bandwidth of continuous streaming.